 Bridgwater & Taunton College has strategically placed itself at the forefront of technical and professional training to support business.
 Our vision is to be a world class education and training organisation which creates outstanding progression opportunities for our students, customers and our communities through leading edge practice and partnership with employers.

 We are proud to be the region's leading provider of Apprenticeships and work with a large number of local and national employers to train the next generation of professionals.
 The College’s dedicated Business Development team is highly experienced in the development and delivery of Apprenticeship solutions, as well as being highly knowledgeable in the new reforms, including the Levy.Learn more

-Professional development is essential to maintain professional credentials and to ensure competency and development of workplace skills and qualifications, as well as progression throughout a professional's career.Learn more
+Professional development and up-skilling is essential to maintain professional credentials and to ensure competency and development of workplace skills and qualifications, as well as progression throughout a professional's career.Learn more

 Distance Learning is ideal for individuals who would like to develop work skills and gain new qualifications, without the need to attend College.